flink-extended/ai-flow/docs/content/user_guide/deployment.md

 db_uri: mysql://username:password@database/aiflow
 # type of database backend for AIFlow server, can be SQL_LITE, MYSQL, MONGODB
 db_type: MYSQL

-# High availability is disabled by default
-#enable_ha: false
-# TTL of the heartbeat of a server, i.e., if the server hasn't send heartbeat for the TTL time, it is down.
-#ha_ttl_ms: 10000

 # uri of the server of notification service
 notification_server_uri: 127.0.0.1:50052